Welcome to a More Nourished Postpartum

 Perfect for: The 3rd Trimester (34–38 weeks)

-Get ahead of the "newborn haze" by filling your freezer with nutrient-dense, one-handed meals.
+Get ahead of the "newborn haze" by filling your freezer with nutrient-dense, easy to reheat meals.

 Option 2: The "Fourth Trimester" Weekly Service